 At the same time, those considering a move from a larger city to a small beachside community like Parksville may wonder if the city has enough jobs, amenities, or entertainment options.
 Those who are used to cities with robust public transportation and other big city infrastructure could feel limited by the small-town living in a city like Parksville.

 Before moving to a new community, it’s important to conduct research into the type of lifestyle available in the locations you’re eyeing so you aren’t caught off guard.
+Before we dive in, you can check out Factors to Consider When Moving to a New City.
 Let’s dive into the likely benefits and possible perils of calling Parksville, BC, home.

 Upsides of Moving to a Small City like Parksville

 Parksville is one of Vancouver Island’s top vacation destinations.
 Visitors flock from across the province, country, and even the world to spend time on the city’s array of sandy beaches that feature lovely walking paths, picnic zones, and calm, warm water.